lukefi/FishTracker/README.md

 # Fish Tracker

 Fish Tracker is an application for semi-automatic tracking and counting of fish in a sonar video.
+This is a branch for developing Tana-specific cases.

 ![Fish Tracker main view](main_view.png)